Best Claude Code Session Manager 2026 (5 Tools Compared)

 What I Would Actually Recommend

-If you mostly work one session at a time: native Claude Code or Codex is fine. claude -c and Codex thread persistence handle resume.
-You do not need a manager.
+If you mostly work one session at a time: native Claude Code or Codex is fine. claude -c and the official Codex surfaces already cover a lot before you need a third-party manager.

 If you run parallel sessions and live in the terminal: Claude Squad.
 It gives you real worktree isolation, multi-agent multiplexing, and a review workflow — all without leaving the CLI.